haim3307/VxJsUploadBundle/Resources/doc/index.md

 #### Custom behaviour

 To add some custom behaviour when you add a file or after uploaded a file, take a look at the [BlueImp jQuery file uploader](https://github.com/blueimp/jQuery-File-Upload/wiki/Options#callback-options) documentation.

+Also, note that and event is being fired by the UploadController each time the upload options are loaded.
+You can tweak the options through that event.